bradley-holt/postr/_posts/2010-01-28-presentation.markdown

 -----------

 * Keeps your domain logic isolated from your database implementation
-* Domain objects should not directly use Data Mappers
+* Domain objects should not directly use data mappers

 See: